 The term "winter vagina" was used a few years ago by The Sun, in a headline asking: "Are 'winter vaginas' really a thing?"
 Yes, according to one midwife they interviewed, who said vaginas can dry out just like your (face) lips do in cold weather.

 In the same article, though, The Sun quoted Jen Gunter, MD, author of The Vagina Bible, who's known for debunking women's health myths.
 She'd previously side-eyed the idea of a "summer vagina" (yes, tight, wet clothes can lead to thrush; no, the weather itself doesn't lead to vaginal pH changes).
 And you can bet she had something to say about winter vaginas, too.
 “The Ice Queen cometh and she’s a cruel mistress,” Gunter joked in a post at the time.
-“The air is apparently so fucking dry in houses in the United Kingdom that it is going to suck the moisture right out of your vagina.”
+“The air is apparently so fucking dry in houses it is going to suck the moisture right out of your vagina.”
 As you can imagine, the rest of the post explained all the reasons that this is not a real issue.

 Even if you’re living among the polar bears in the most brutal of winter tundras, weather doesn't impact how wet you get.
 Unlike your hands and lips, your vagina is lined with a mucous membrane, explains Karen Duncan, MD, OB/GYN, an assistant professor at New York University Langone Health, tells Refinery29.
 Cold weather doesn't affect mucus production.
 Sure, the skin on your vulva or mons pubis could, theoretically, get a little dry if you tend to have dry skin in general — but a fragrance-free, natural moisturiser that's formulated for sensitive skin should fix the problem (just keep it away from your labia).
 For the most part, the vagina is weatherproof.